-• Wage rate schedules with the notes for prevailing wages and special overtime rates, shall be posted by the contractor in aprominent and easily accessible place at the job site.
-A copy of the entire wage rate schedule shall be given to each laborerand mechanic employed under the contract, except when the employee is covered by a collective bargaining agreement. [§104-2(d), HRS]
+• Wage rate schedules shall be posted by the contractor in a prominent and easily accessible place at the job site.
+A copy of the entire wage rate schedule shall be given to each laborer and mechanic employed under the contract, except when the employee is covered by a collective bargaining agreement. [§104-2(d), HRS]